 Does eating protein every couple of hours lead to greater muscle building results?

-That’s the topic of today’s article, where I’ll be delving into the latest research surrounding protein timing to see whether it really is a useful nutrition strategy – or whether it’s just another piece of bulls**t advice from a fitness world that likes to overcomplicate f**king everything!
+That’s the topic of today’s article, where I’ll be delving into the latest research surrounding protein timing to see whether it’s a useful nutrition strategy – or whether it’s just another piece of bulls**t advice from a fitness world that loves to overcomplicate everything!

 Bodybuilders have been using this strategy for decades, and the theory is pretty solid.

 Spacing your protein intake throughout the day will provide your body with a constant stream of amino acids and should lead to greater uptake into muscle cells, and thus greater muscle growth.